NeuCoin/neucoin/doc/faq.md

 Just don't.
 If you really must, launch the client with `gen=1`, but really, don't.
 The embedded miner is extremely inefficient, and should only be used for testing purposes.

+Note that this note also includes the Qt client (since the headless client and the Qt client share the same miner source code).
+In both case, use a third-party miner, such as CPUMiner.

 ## How can i disable stake generation?

 Run the client with `stakegen=0`.
 Note that you won't mint anything as long as this option is set.

+## What does `Estimated time to stake` means?

+This time is the time that it would statistically take for your coins to stake with a probability of 90%.
+Some notes:

+  - **This display is purely informative, and does not reflect the actual time you will have to wait.** Because the amount displayed is the statistically time required for the probability to stake becomes greater than 90%, the estimated stake time is *not* a countdown (it will not decrease at every second/minute/...).
+Indeed, statistically speaking, the fact that you didn't staked yet doesn't increase your chances to stake from now on.
+The only things that will affect the estimation are the amount of coins currently staking, and the current network difficulty.

+  - The estimation only takes into account what is currently available for staking, right now.
+It means that it won't take into account the coins that haven't matured yet, neither those that haven't yet reached the minimal stake age.

+**Remember: you may stake before this estimated time, or after.**

+## Why isn't my client minting?

+Your client might not be minting for a few reasons:

+  - Your wallet is encrypted, and you have to unlock it in order to mint (otherwise the client can't access your coins).
+In such a case, you just have to unlock it by using the "Unlock Wallet" menu item.

+  - You might not hold any available unspend output right now.
+Remember that in order for an unspend output to be available for staking, some rules apply:

+    - If the unspend output comes from a block reward (PoS or PoW), it has to mature before you're able to spend it (it means that you have to wait about 500 blocks)
+    - Each unspend output has to be at least 1.6 days old before becoming eligible to staking
+    - Each utxo has to contain at least one coin before becoming eligible to staking

+  - Or you might have run the client with the `-stakegen=0` option, which prevents the coins from minting.

 ## How can i allow someone to mint for me without them being able to actually spend my coins?